durandtibo/grizz/README.md

 # grizz
-A light library to prepare polars DataFrames
+A light library to preprocess data with polars